 - Magnum Opus: By the time Holland completes his symphony, it appears he will be unable to find the financial backing to ever hear it performed.
 In the end, many of his former students and colleagues secretly gather on the day of his forced retirement from teaching and surprise him by performing his symphony for him.
 The question of whether the "Mr. Holland's opus" of the title refers to the symphony itself or the sum of all the lives he has touched over his career is left as an exercise for the viewer.

-- Named After Somebody Famous: Coltraine "Cole" Holland.
+- Named After Somebody Famous: Coltraine Gershwin "Cole" Holland.

-- No Ending: None of the real issues are resolved at the end... and that may be the point.
+- No Ending: None of the real issues are resolved at the end, and they don't really need to be for the main points of the film to get across

 - Odd Couple: Mr. Holland's closest friend ends up being the gym teacher Bill Meister.